dreamersara/OpenContracts/docs/frontend/doc-data-query-optimizations.md

 3. **Cache Strategy:**
    - 5-minute TTL for all cached data
    - Per-user cache keys prevent cross-user data leakage
-   - Graceful fallback when cache backend doesn't support pattern deletion
+   - Registry-based invalidation for annotations and relationships enables explicit key deletion when the cache backend does not support pattern deletion

 ---